dsfsi/izindaba-zesizulu/README.md

 ## Online Repository link

-The dataset has been added to the South African News Data repository.
+The dataset has also been added to the South African News Data repository.
 * [Zenodo Data Repository - 10.5281/zenodo.3668488](https://doi.org/10.5281/zenodo.3668488) - Link to the data repository.

 ## Authors